快乐山 | மவுண்ட் பிளசண்ட்

 |Line Served||Thomson-East Coast Line|

-Mount Pleasant MRT Station (TE10) is an underground station located along the Thomson-East Coast Line (TEL) Stage 3.
+Mount Pleasant MRT Station (TE10) is an underground station located along the Thomson-East Coast Line (TEL) 3.
 It is built underneath the Old Police Academy which was cleared to make way for the station, bringing rail connectivity to future residential developments in the area.

 While there are no surface developments, the Mount Pleasant area is expected to fill up with housing developments in the future.